Net neutrality: Peering discrimination

 There is disagreement about whether peering is a net neutrality issue.
-In the first quarter of 2014, streaming website Netflix reached an arrangement with ISP Comcast to improve the quality of its service to Netflix clients.
+In the first quarter of 2014, streaming website Netflix reached an arrangement with ISP Comcast to improve the quality of its service to Netflix clients with a peering agreement whereby Netflix delivered data directly to the Comcast network.
 This arrangement was made in response to increasingly slow connection speeds through Comcast over the course of 2013, where average speeds dropped by over 25% of their values a year before to an all-time low.
-After the deal was struck in January 2014, the Netflix speed index recorded a 66% increase in connection.
+After the deal was struck in January 2014, the Netflix speed index recorded a 66% increase.
 Netflix agreed to a similar deal with Verizon in 2014, after Verizon DSL customers' connection speed dropped to less than 1 Mbit/s early in the year.
 Netflix spoke out against this deal with a controversial statement delivered to all Verizon customers experiencing low connection speeds, using the Netflix client.
-This sparked an internal debate between the two companies that led to Verizon's obtaining a cease and desist order on 5 June 2014 that forced Netflix to stop displaying this message.
+This sparked an internal debate between the two companies that led to Verizon's obtaining a cease and desist order on 5 June 2014, that forced Netflix to stop displaying this message.

 Favoring fast-loading websites

 Pro-net neutrality arguments have also noted that regulations are necessary due to research showing low tolerance to slow-loading content providers.
 In a 2009 research study conducted by Forrester Research, online shoppers expected the web pages they visited to download content instantly.
-When a page fails to load at the expected speed, many of them simply click out.
+When a page fails to load at the expected speed, many of them simply abandon their visit.
 A study found that even a one-second delay could lead to "11% fewer page views, a 16% decrease in customer satisfaction, and 7% loss in conversions."
 This delay can cause a severe problem to small innovators who have created new technology.
 If a website is slow by default, the general public will lose interest and favor a website that runs faster.
-This helps large corporate companies maintain power because they have the means to fund faster Internet speeds.
-On the other hand, smaller competitors have less financial capabilities making it harder for them to succeed in the online world.
+This helps large corporations maintain dominance because they have the means to fund faster Internet speeds.
+On the other hand, smaller competitors without the same financial means find it harder for them to succeed in the online world.

 Legal aspects

 Legal enforcement of net neutrality principles takes a variety of forms, from provisions that outlaw anti-competitive blocking and throttling of Internet services, all the way to legal enforcement that prevents companies from subsidizing Internet use on particular sites.
 Contrary to popular rhetoric and statements by various individuals involved in the ongoing academic debate, research suggests that a single policy instrument (such as a no-blocking policy or a quality of service tiering policy) cannot achieve the range of valued political and economic objectives central to the debate.
 As Bauer and Obar suggest, "safeguarding multiple goals requires a combination of instruments that will likely involve government and nongovernment measures.
-Furthermore, promoting goals such as the freedom of speech, political participation, investment, and innovation calls for complementary policies."
+Furthermore, promoting [rights and] goals such as the freedom of speech, political participation, investment, and innovation calls for complementary policies."